vyshnovka/finding-soap/README.md

 # Finding Soap

 Tiny visual novel with a minigame implemented using Naninovel.
+It also includes some localization and custom commands examples.

 ## Tools